 What types of video should I secure?

 As a rule of thumb, any video that contains private or sensitive information should be secured.
 The same goes for any premium content.
-You’ve likely spent a lot of time creating this content, so you’ll want to make sure it’s only accessible to people who have paid to watch it.
+You’ve likely spent a lot of time and money creating this content, so you’ll want to make sure it’s only accessible to people who should have access.
+Adding a watermark with the channel name can help establish ownership of your content.

 Also keep in mind your school or company security policy might dictate what kinds of video content need to be protected with a password or other measures.